aweymo-ui/distant_listening/content/3_process.md

 * High privacy standards with Premiere’s GDPR compliance, ensuring all transcription material is stored locally and not uploaded to the cloud.[2]

-{% include gallery-figure.html img="dl_01.png" alt="Excerpt of transcript with the header names Speaker Name, Start Time, End Time and Text below a portion of sample dialogue." caption="Example of transcript CSV formatting as it Exports from Adobe Premiere"  title="Visualization of citation impact over time of authors that contributed to work found in the Taylor Wilderness Research Station digital archive." width="75%" %}
+{% include gallery-figure.html img="dl_01.png" alt="Excerpt of transcript with the header names Speaker Name, Start Time, End Time and Text below a portion of sample dialogue." caption="Example of transcript CSV formatting as it exports from Adobe Premiere" width="100%" %}

 That said, the tool is not a panacea.
 While modern recordings in good conditions have extremely high transcription accuracy, poor quality recordings and interviews between two similar sounding people can require significant copyediting.
 While some negative perspectives of speech to text tools have to do with bias built into machine learning (Link, 2020), others stem from academic double standards expecting written transcripts to be an improved version of the audio rather than a reflection of it.
 This likely originates from the American roots of oral history transcription at Columbia University, where editors were encouraged to delete “false starts", audit wording, rearrange passages into topical or chronological order or delete whole sections to transform the transcript from “what might be dismissed as hearsay into a document that has much the standing of legal disposition”, essentially divorcing the transcript from the audio.(Freund, 2024) Since then, critics of this practice of "cleaning up" spoken language have emerged, pointing out how it introduces unnecessary editorial bias.
 As University of Kentucky’s Susan Emily Allen notes in Resisting the Editorial Ego: Editing Oral History:

 <blockquote class="quote">
-These texts take it upon themselves to glean "what words are meaningful?"
+These texts take it upon themselves to glean "what words are meaningful."
 Meaningful for whom?
 For the editor?
 Such subjectivism is not only rather irresponsible scholarship but, however well-intentioned, an attempt to legislate truth.
 (Allen, 1982)
 </blockquote>

 ## Python Text Mining